Shelf Engine has a plan to reduce food waste at grocery stores, and $12 million in new cash to do it – TechCrunch

 A graduate of Western Washington University with a degree in actuarial science, Kalb says he started his food company to make a difference in the world.
 While Molly’s did, indeed, promote healthy eating, the problem that Kalb and Bede, a former Microsoft engineer, are tackling at Shelf Engine may have even more of an impact.

-Food waste isn’t just bad for its inefficiency in the face of a massive problem in the US with food insecurity for citizens, it’s also bad for the environment.
+Food waste isn’t just bad for its inefficiency in the face of a massive problem in the U.S. with food insecurity for citizens, it’s also bad for the environment.

 Shelf Engine proposes to tackle the problem by providing demand forecasting for perishable food items.
 The idea is to wring inefficiencies out of the ordering system.
 Typically about a third of food gets thrown out of the bakery section and other highly perishable goods stocked on store shelves.
-Shelf Engine guarantees use for the store and any items that remain unsold the company will pay for.
+Shelf Engine guarantees sales for the store, and any items that remain unsold the company will pay for.

 Shelf Engine gets information about how much sales a store typically sees for particular items and can then predict how much demand for a particular product there will be.
 The company makes money off of the arbitrage between how much it pays for goods from vendors and how much it sells to grocers.